Skip to content

 And the correction came from multiple directions at once — a neuroscientist in San Francisco, a researcher at Harvard, a psychologist at University College London, and a 2,500-year-old philosophical tradition that had been saying the same thing all along.

 The scientific community pushed back.
 Merzenich kept publishing.
 Later experiments showed the same principle in humans.
 Stroke patients told their lost function was permanent recovered measurable capability through intensive, structured practice.
 Not all of it.
 Not always.
-But enough to collapse the framework that said it couldn't happen.
+But enough to collapse the framework that said it could not happen.

 Merzenich received the Kavli Prize in Neuroscience in 2016 — the field's closest equivalent to a Nobel — for establishing that the brain restructures at every age through sustained learning.
 The rate slows with age.
 The effort required increases.
 But the mechanism never switches off.
 Not at 50.
 Not at 70.
 Not at 90.

-We find something bracing in the simplicity of this: the brain you have tomorrow is shaped by what you ask it to do today.
-That's not a metaphor.
-It's a measurable, replicable biological fact.
+The brain you have tomorrow is shaped by what you ask it to do today.
+That is not a metaphor.
+It is a measurable, replicable biological fact.
+And it means every day you choose a demanding practice, you are literally building the hardware to handle it.

 Sara Lazar's research at Harvard, published in NeuroImage in 2005, made the invisible visible in a way that changed the conversation permanently.